Bibliography of Mount Dora history resources

 Royaliew Florida 1882 In Memoriam

 Written by Anna G. Rossiter Stowe as a collection of personal remembrances.
-This book is not completely historically accurate.
+Since it is based on Stowe's memories, this book is not completely historically accurate.

 The Story of Mount Dora, Florida